Virtual Reality Can Help Convict Nazi War Criminals - Lovesick Cyborg

 During World War II, Reinhold Hanning served as a guard at the Auschwitz concentration camp where more than 1.1 million people were killed by Nazi Germany.
 More than 70 years later, a virtual recreation of Auschwitz helped German prosecutors convict Hanning of being an accessory to the murder of 170,000 people.
 Now a new documentary film explores how the virtual model of Auschwitz can be viewed through virtual reality headsets in future court cases involving the last surviving Nazi war criminals.

 The virtual reality version of Auschwitz has not yet been used in a trial.
 But a judge specifically referenced how a 3D computer model version helped the court to understand the viewpoint Hanning would have seen from standing in one of the concentration camp’s watchtowers.
-A new short documentary film by LA-based online magazine MEL Films and director David Fried explores that specific court case and the possible uses of virtual reality in future war crimes trials.
+A new short documentary film by LA-based online magazine MEL Films and director David Freid explores that specific court case and the possible uses of virtual reality in future war crimes trials.

 “We’ve only just begun with what virtual reality can accomplish in the courtroom,” says David Scheffer, a professor of law at Northwestern University and former U.S. war crimes ambassador from 1997-2001, during a voiceover in the film.